 Founder and Director

 Timea is an interdisciplinary artist and educator who has been working with ceramics for over 20 years.
-Timea moves flexibly between traditional and technologically aided processes.
-She is intrigued by a wide-range of ideas from art to figuring out how things work and can be made sense of in mathematics, neuroscience, or philosophy.
+Timea moves fluidly between traditional and technologically aided processes.
+She is intrigued by how the brain and the body together make sense of our world and how this process of making meaning is understood in art, mathematics, neuroscience and philosophy.
 Timea's projects range from sculpture to multimedia and participatory installations.
-She is a Senior Lecturer in the School of art + Art History + Design at the University of Washington and the Interim Chair of the Interdisciplinary Visual Arts Program.
+She is a Senior Lecturer in the School of art + Art History + Design at the University of Washington and the winner of the 2018 Neddy Award in Open Media.

 Prof. Sara Billey